Aryan-Gandhi/AthinaOA/README.md

 - `app.py`: The main application script.
 - `requirements.txt`: A file listing all the dependencies required to run the project.
 - `.env`: A file to store environment variables such as API keys.
-- `notebooks/`: A directory for Jupyter notebooks (if any).
+- `notebooks/`: A directory for Jupyter notebooks.
+  - `evaluations.ipynb`: Code for evaluating the model on the test dataset.
+  - `OpenAI_Athina.ipynb`: Notebook for getting the LLM outputs and the context by running the chatbot model on the test dataset.
+  - `testset_generator.ipynb`: Code used to generate the test dataset.
 - `datasets/`: A directory for dataset files.
+  - `RAGA_results.csv`: Evaluation results after RAGA was used for evaluation on the test dataset.
+  - `results.csv`: The entire dataset containing questions, ground truths, LLM outputs, and context.
+  - `test_dataset.csv`: A robust, comprehensive dataset of query-answer pairs.
-- `athina.pdf`: PDF document to test the application.
+- `athina.pdf`: A sample PDF document to test the application.

 ## Setup Instructions